jamesrowe1/Homework1/homework1/README.md

 2. All CSS elements were reordered to make logical sense

-3.Images had alt elements added
+3. Images had alt elements added

 4. Title was given descriptive concise title